Welcome to IEA Wind Member Country Activities for Spain

-Installed wind capacity in Spain reached 21,673 MW in 2011 with the addition of 1,050 MW, according to the Spanish Wind Energy Association’s (AEE) Wind Observatory.
-Smaller growth was expected for 2011 after the increase of 1,515.95 MW in 2010.
-Spain is the fourth country in the world in terms of installed capacity and produced 41,799 GWh of electricity from wind in 2011.
+Installed wind capacity in Spain reached 22,785 MW in 2012 with the addition of 1,112 MW, according to the Spanish Wind Energy Association’s (AEE) Wind Observatory.
+The growth has been similar to 2011, which had an increase of 1,050 MW.
+Spain is the fourth country in the world in terms of installed capacity and produced 48,156 GWh of electricity from wind in 2012.

-During 2011, the government implemented new decreases to incentives for wind energy.
-The wind sector must share the burden of helping the country reduce its subsidy bill for green energy.
+During 2011, the government implemented new decreases to incentives for wind energy so that the wind sector would share the burden of helping the country to reduce its subsidy bill for green energy.
 Spain’s landmark renewable energy law, 661/2007, only governs wind power prices for new projects through 2012.
-A draft decree sent to the national energy commission in September sets out the proposed regulations post 2012.
-However, lobbyists are arguing the 2020 target will not be achieved if the bill is passed.
+A draft decree sent to the national energy commission in September sets out the proposed regulations after 2012.
+However, lobbyists are arguing that the 2020 target will not be achieved if the bill is passed.

 The decision on the draft decree was deferred to the new government elected in November 2011.
 The conservative party won the elections and the first decisions will be how to end the national deficit created partially by the feed-in-tariff (FIT) system.
 A new law came early in 2012, Royal Decree-Law 1/2012, temporarily (the duration was not established) suspending pre-allocation incentives for new energy production projects using, among others, renewable energy.
 The justification, based on the economic crisis and on the financial difficulties in the electricity industry, was to halt a reward system that involved a substantial cost for the electricity system, causing the tariff deficit; in particular, limiting the impact of renewable premiums in the tariff deficit, reducing costs in this way.